 P/E ratios primarily reflect market expectations around earnings growth rates.
 When earnings grow, the 'E' increases, over time.
 That means unless the share price increases, the P/E will reduce in a few years.
 And as that P/E ratio drops, the company will look cheap, unless its share price increases.

 Tate & Lyle saw earnings per share improve by 4.7% last year.
 And its annual EPS growth rate over 5 years is 6.7%.

 Don't Forget: The P/E Does Not Account For Debt or Bank Deposits

-The Verdict On Tate & Lyle's P/E Ratio
+The Bottom Line On Tate & Lyle's P/E Ratio

-Tate & Lyle has a P/E of 17.0.
-That's around the same as the average in the GB market, which is 17.0.
-Given it has some debt, but didn't grow last year, the P/E indicates the market is expecting higher profits ahead for the business.
+Tate & Lyle's P/E is 13.5 which is about average (13.3) in the GB market.
+Given it has some debt, and grew earnings a bit last year, the P/E indicates the market is expecting steady ongoing progress.

 Investors should be looking to buy stocks that the market is wrong about.
 As value investor Benjamin Graham famously said, 'In the short run, the market is a voting machine but in the long run, it is a weighing machine.
 So this free visual report on analyst forecasts could hold the key to an excellent investment decision.